benmvp/slides/2018/frameworksummit/nav-react.md

 - First, learn React and learn it _really_ well
   * Sounds like an obvious statement
   * But it's important to focus on this first
-- React is highly functional & reactive with a uni-directional data flow
+- React is all component-based
+  * Good to learn thoroughly the component patterns we learned yesterday
-- If you're used to MVC with Angular or backend
+- If you're used to MVC with Angular or backend, uni-directional data flow can trip you up
   * It'll take some time to wrap your head around the concepts
 - Then of course there's JSX syntax
   * Inverted concept of most frameworks where markup is in the JavaScript